-- [Implementing] making public park or public open space improvements [of an equal or greater size] in an area at least as large as the required public open space located within or near the applicable master plan area; or - 2.
-[Making a payment in part or in full for] paying all or part of the cost to design, [construction, renovation, restoration, installation, or operation] construct, renovate, restore, install, or operate a public open space located within or near the applicable master plan area if the payment [is]: - a.
-[Equal to] equals the cost of constructing [an equal] the same amount of public open space and any associated amenity on-site per square foot plus the fair market value of the land per square foot;

-- b.
-[Used to implement] implements the open space, recreation, and cultural goals of the applicable master plan; and - c.
-[Made] is made [no later than] within 30 days after the release of any building permit for the subject application.
+- 1. Implementing public park or public open space improvements of an equal or greater size within or near the applicable master plan area; or - 2.
+Making a payment in part or in full for design, construction, renovation, restoration, installation, or operation within or near the applicable master plan area if the payment is: - Equal to the cost of constructing an equal amount of public open space and any associated amenity on-site per square foot plus the fair market value of the land per square foot; - b.
+Used to implement the open space, recreation, and cultural goals of the applicable master plan; and - c.
+Made no later than 30 days after the release of any building permit for the subject application.

-Section 6.3.7.
+Sec.
+7.3.7.
 Amenity Open Space

-Any development in the Industrial zones and development of any apartment[/condo], multi use, or general building type in the GR, NR, EOF, GRF, NRF, or EOFF zones must provide amenity open space under [this] Section 6.3.7. [[7.3.7.]][(Sec.
-7.3.7)]
+Any development in the Industrial zones and development of any apartment/condo, multi use, or general building type in the GR, NR, EOF, GRF, NRF, or EOFF zones must provide amenity open space under this Section (Sec.
+7.3.7)

-Amenity open space [is] means an outdoor area providing recreational and natural amenities for the use and enjoyment of employees and visitors.
+Amenity open space is an outdoor area providing recreational and natural amenities for the use and enjoyment of employees and visitors.

 - 1. The minimum width for any required amenity open space is 15 feet except for a sidewalk, pathway, or trail. - 2.
-Amenity open space must provide space for pedestrian circulation, landscaping, seating, shade, water features, artwork, or recreation [space].
+Amenity open space must provide space for pedestrian circulation, landscaping, seating, shade, water features, artwork, or recreation space.

-Section 6.3.8.
+Sec.
+7.3.8.
 Open Space Landscaping and Outdoor Lighting